Original Publish Date: October 5th, 2015.

 Spurred by the millions of cannabis consumers in newly legal states like Colorado, Washington, and Oregon, cannabis concentrates of all consistencies, potencies, and price points have emerged and are quickly gaining popularity.

-The major difference between today’s legal concentrates selection enjoyed by a small slice of the country and the rest of the nation’s black market bingo is the fact that some now don’t have to risk their lungs and health smoking pesticide-ridden gak obtained from a stranger in a creepy motel parking lot — and worry that it was produced by an ignorant, sloppy amateur or a heroin and prostitution-fueled Mexican cartel.
+The major difference between today’s legal concentrates selection enjoyed by a small slice of the country and the rest of the nation’s black market bingo is the fact that some now don’t have to risk their lungs and health smoking pesticide-ridden substances obtained from a stranger in a creepy motel parking lot.

 Another way of describing a tincture is an alcohol infused with cannabis resin.
 According to The Weed Blog, an online publication out of Oregon, many seasoned marijuana smokers aren’t even aware of the humble tincture, let alone have ever partaken of such an extraction.
 Said the blog in one of its posts: